0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/fetch-and-save-claims.md

 # To Fetch and Save Claims: `fetchAndSaveClaims`

-An Integrator can fetch claims stored on an Issuer and then save them in the Wallet.

-To fetch and save a list of claims from an Issuer, the `fetchAndSaveClaims()` function is called.
+An Integrator can fetch credentials stored on an Issuer and then save them in the Wallet.
+The`fetchAndSaveClaims()` function is called to fetch and save a list of credentials from an Issuer.

 ```
 Future<List<ClaimEntity>> fetchAndSaveClaims(
-      {required List<CredentialRequestEntity> credentialRequests,
+      {required OfferIden3MessageEntity message,
-      required String identifier,
+      required String did,
       required String privateKey})

      {